fabriziocarcillo/scarff/README.md

 A Docker image containing the tools needed to run a streaming fraud detection demo can be found in: https://hub.docker.com/r/fabriziocarcillo/scarff/
+You can follow the tutorial https://www.youtube.com/watch?v=GaG9J5MvfD0 or just follow the commands of the docker hub link.

 The images contains:
   * Kafka, Spark and Cassandra;